hakngrow/sol-hw-farm/README.md

 #### 3.1 Staking

-The `stake()` function first requires that the `amount` parameter is greater than 0 and that the user holds enough DAI to cover the transaction.
+The `stake()` function first requires that the `amount` parameter is greater than 0 and that the user holds enough mock DAI for the transaction.

 The function then checks if the user already staked DAI.
 If so, the contract adds the unrealized yield to the `hwBalance`.
 This ensures the accrued yield is not loss.